seanvm/blog.vanmulligen.ca/_posts/2018-11-15-transpiling-es9-node-modules-with-babel-7.markdown

   },
 ````

 NPM also supports a [prepare][npm-prepare]{:target="_blank"} script that will be run before the package is packed and published.
-You can use this to ensure that your module is transpiled when you go to pubslish:
+You can use this to ensure that your module is transpiled when you go to publish:

 ```json
 "scripts": {